Undergraduate Research Internship Program

 The goal of this project is to expand the way English Language Arts (ELA) is taught in U.S. high schools.
 Many ELA teachers want to expand their practice to prepare students for the kinds of literary and language engagement they might encounter in college or in their everyday, out-of-school lives. but they need knowledge, resources, and authority to do so.
 We want to provide some of those things by doing a content analysis of hundreds of high school ELA course descriptions and comparing those with college English course descriptions, asking:

-An undergraduate research intern will join our team of faculty and grad students to use computational text analysis and data visualization tools to compare and represent the data in different ways.
+Undergraduate interns will join our team of faculty and grad students to use computational text analysis and data visualization tools to compare and represent the data in different ways.
 If you're interested in ELA, curricula, making high school better, and data visualization, this could be a great project for you.

 Modernist Archives Publishing Project (MAPP)